opendocsg/slw-judgments-backfill/2009_SGHC_244/report.md

  (d) email on Voice Over Internet Protocol (VOIP) to Public Switched Telephone Network (PSTN).

-12     Counsel for the Husband cited the cases of _Re Estate Duty Ordinance, 1929, s 36 The Estate Of TMRM Vengadasalam Chettiar Deceased_ [1940] MLJ 155 (“ _Vengadasalam_ ”) and _Lim Ah Neu v Tan Tiow Jin_ [2007] SGHC 135 as supporting the proposition that the Wife’s evidence should be given less weight because the Husband was not cross-examined on them.
+12     Counsel for the Husband cited the cases of _Re Estate Duty Ordinance, 1929, s 36 The Estate Of TMRM Vengadasalam Chettiar Deceased_ [1940] MLJ 155 (“ _Vengadasalam_ ”) and _Lim Ah Neu v Tan Tiow Jin_ <span class="citation">[2007] SGHC 135</span> as supporting the proposition that the Wife’s evidence should be given less weight because the Husband was not cross-examined on them.

 13     It seemed to me that counsel for the Husband had misinterpreted the case law regarding the drawing of inferences from a failure to cross-examine.
 In both the cases cited by counsel, evidence given by a party was given more weight by the court due to the opposing party’s failure to crossexamine him on that evidence.
 The rationale for this was that since counsel had neglected to conduct the cross-examination, “the only inference that the Court [could] properly draw [was] that learned counsel had no hope of being able to destroy any part of such witness’ evidence”: _Vengadasalam_ at 160.